vilhess/nasbenchv2/README.md

-# NASBench: A Neural Architecture Search Dataset and Benchmark
+# NASBench: A Neural Architecture Search Dataset and Benchmark (Edited for new version of tensorflow)

 This repository contains the code used for generating and interacting with the NASBench dataset.
 The dataset contains **423,624 unique neural networks**